khawarj/SpaceX/README.md

 - Scroll to top functionality
 - Using QueryParams for Search filters to make it url friendly
 - Having a more clean design.
 Currently its more focussed towards functionality.
+- - tailwind transition is currently not working.
+Need to work on that to fix animations

 Note: Before running the project make sure you add .env file with below config